-LO432 : Strategic Supply Chain Management - The study of logistics and supply chain potential future shifts and the drivers for those changes.
+LO432: Strategic Supply Chain Management - The study of logistics and supply chain potential future shifts and the drivers for those changes.
 Explores current events in supply chain, structural issues, and development of future direction, options and alternatives with roles that current students may play in that environment including inter-firm logistics integration, planning, sourcing, production, order management, distribution, administration, and customer relations that can be strategically harnessed to leverage strategic competitive advantage across multiple companies.
 Includes integrated supply chain metrics and performance measurement.
 The case method will be used to provide experience in integrating material from this and prior courses in the International Business and Logistics program.
 Prerequisites: LO201, LO213, LO344, MA312, and senior standing or LSS dean's permission.
 Rec.
 3, Cr.
 3.

-MANAGEMENT $(\uparrow \underline{\text{Top}} \uparrow)$
+MANAGEMENT $(\uparrow \underline{\mathsf{Top}} \uparrow)$

 MA101 : Intro To Business & Supply Chain Mgmt - A foundation course that provides an overview of the fundamentals of business management in the context of global logistics and supply chain.
 It includes a conceptual framework for the managerial functions and challenges within and between companies in the creation and distribution of tangible goods, as well as the nature of contemporary business, current issues, and career opportunities.
+This course is a requirement of all IBL students even if a similar course is completed at another institution.
 Rec.
 3, Cr.
 3.